 How does it work?

-Students have an opportunity to plan undergraduate studies in a way that allows them to begin graduate work in the senior year.
-This may make it possible for students to graduate with a bachelor's degree and a master's degree in five years, with some summer study.
+Students have an opportunity to plan undergraduate studies in a way that allows them to. take some of the prerequisites to enter the special education masters program as soon as they graduate with their undergraduate degree.
+Careful planning of coursework during the undergraduate advising is imperative for a smooth transition and it is recommended you meet with a special education advisor during your undergraduate program to plan the best transition to the graduate program.
+In some cases you may bring 400 level courses forward to the graduate program and so some of the coursework MAY be taken as an undergraduate– but the graduate college has rules and restrictions for doing this (see policy on moving undergraduate credits to graduate credits__________)and so careful planning and advising is necessary.

 Students apply to the graduate program during the second semester of their senior year and are considered for acceptance that semester, after the posting of the final grades of the first semester of the senior year.
 The application process includes completing/meeting the other entry requirements of the graduate school as well as an interview with program faculty.
-Notification of acceptance is made in May, and the students continue graduate coursework the following summer and fall semesters.
+Notification of acceptance is made in April, November, and May depending on the students desired entry date..
 Upon final admission, the student will be sent a formal letter of acceptance into the full master's program.
 Please see the Sample Programs for BS Ed Elementary MEd Special Education and BS Ed Secondary Med Special Education.

 Sample Program BS Ed Elementary MEd Special Education.